metrasynth/radiant-voices/docs/installation.rst

     work correctly, or code whose APIs don't match what is described in the documentation.

-    Although The project makes an effort to ensure code in the ``master`` branch is kept working and consistent with documentation, this may not always be the case.
+    Although the project makes an effort to ensure code in the ``master`` branch is kept working and consistent with documentation, this may not always be the case.